-Anyway, this guy not only has one of the biggest vertical jumps in the world, but he also possesses unique creativity and passion for dunking that allows him to push the boundaries of what’s possible.
+Anyway, not only he has one of the biggest vertical jumps in the world, but he also possesses unique creativity and passion for dunking that allows him to push the boundaries of what’s possible.

-But how did an average-looking white guy from Canada become one of the world’s greatest dunkers of all time?
+So how does an average-looking white guy from Canada become one of the world’s greatest dunkers of all time?

 Well, it wasn’t by accident.